cesarob/twoboards/README.md

 As it is useful to have Cards in Product Board that don't get synced to Tech Board just a set of labels are considered for User Stories (right now hard coded in the code: US and Issue).

+## Limitations and internals

+Limitations:
+- As I have mentioned all the changes in statuses should be done in Tech Board.
+- Titles of tasks in tech board cannot be changed as the sync is made using the title

+As syncs are done using User Stories if at some point you wish to break it, you just need to remove the label in the product board.

+Imaging for example you wish to place some cards in *Todo* but don't wish to sync them.
+You can do it just postponing the setting of the label till the last moment.

 # What could be next
 I have several minor things in mind that I am not enumerating here, but probably one interesting change would be to implement a two way sync, so instead